dhis2/dhis2-releases/roadmap/tracker.md

     -   [ ] Enabling the easier introduction of external applications and widgets

+-   Relationships:

+    -   [ ] New model for configuring relationship attributes and data elements(data view)

 -   Capture app with full tracker functionality

     -   [x] Adding in the rest of the tracker functionality that was added in 2.37, and releasing the Capture app in beta form